Ferencvárosi TC–Újpest FC rivalry: 1945-1962: Political division

-The city of Újpest became part of Budapest only in 1950.
-Therefore, the rivalry is based on a city-rural contrast.
+The city of Újpest became part of Budapest in 1950.
+Therefore, the rivalry was partially based on a city-rural contrast.
 The supporters of Ferencváros were Germans in Hungary and city-dwellers, while the supporters of Újpest were Hungarians, Germans, and Jews in Hungary.
-In the 1950s Ferencváros became the team of the opposition, while Újpest were forced to become the team of the Ministry of Interior.
-Therefore, Ferencváros fans consider Újpest as the Soviet invaders.
+In the 1950s, Ferencváros became the team of the opposition, while Újpest were forced to become the team of the Ministry of Interior.
+Therefore, Ferencváros fans considered Újpest to be Soviet invaders.

-In April 1951 Ferencváros beat Újpest 2-1, thanks to a brace from Tibor Csoknai.
+In April 1951, Ferencváros beat Újpest 2-1, thanks to a brace from Tibor Csoknai.
 32,000 people attended the game at Üllői Sporttelep.
-At the end of the season Újpest finished 3rd, while FTC finished 6th.
+At the end of the season Újpest finished third, while FTC finished sixth.

-In April 1952 Ferencváros and Újpest played a memorable 3-3 draw in front of 37,000 spectators.
+In April 1952, Ferencváros and Újpest played a memorable 3-3 draw in front of 37,000 spectators.
 Ferenc Szusza and Tibor Csoknai both scored a brace.
-At the end of the campaign Dózsa retained their bronze-medal, while Ferencváros slipped to a 9th-place finish.
+At the end of the campaign, Dózsa retained their bronze medal, while Ferencváros slipped to a ninth place finish.

-In November 1952 Újpest scored their first victory against FTC in over two years, defeating the green and whites 1-0 in the 4th district.
+In November 1952, Újpest scored their first victory against FTC in over two years, defeating Ferencváros 1-0 in the 4th district.

-In April 1953 the Derby featured 8 goals, as Újpest defeated Ferencváros 5-3, achieving their first victory in the 9th district in 4 years.
+In April 1953, the Derby featured eight goals, as Újpest defeated Ferencváros 5-3, achieving their first victory in the 9th district in four years.

-At the end of the 1953 season, Újpest and Ferenvváros finished on an equal amount of points, both collecting 30 points.
-Due to their better goal difference, UTE finished 1 position above 5th placed FTC.
+At the end of the 1953 season, Újpest and Ferencváros finished on an equal amount of points, both collecting 30 points.
+Due to their better goal difference, UTE finished first position above the fifth placed FTC.

-In May 1954 the two teams contested the first Derby held at the Népstadion, in front of 55,000 spectators.
+In May 1954, the two teams contested the first Derby held at the Népstadion, in front of 55,000 spectators.
 The game ended 1-1.

-In September 1954 Újpest defeated Ferencváros 4-1.
+In September 1954, Újpest defeated Ferencváros 4-1.
 Gusztáv Aspirány scored a brace.
-At the end of the season Ferencváros finished 3rd, 7 points above UTE, who achieved a 5th-place finish.
+At the end of the season, Ferencváros finished third, seven points above UTE, who achieved a fifth place finish.

-In June 1955 Újpest defeated Ferencváros 4-0 in front of a 70,000 crowd at Népstadion.
+In June 1955, Újpest defeated Ferencváros 4-0 in front of a 70,000 crowd at Népstadion.
 Ferenc Szusza scored a hat-trick.

-In the return fixture in November, Ferencváros managed to avenge their loss earlier during the season, defeating Újpest 3-2.
+In the return fixture in November, Ferencváros managed to avenge their earlier loss, defeating Újpest 3-2.
 Pál Orosz scored a brace within 20 minutes.
-At the end of the season Ferencváros retained their 3rd place, while Újpest slipped to their lowest league finish since 1914, achieving 8th place.
+At the end of the season, Ferencváros retained their third place, while Újpest slipped to their lowest league finish since 1914, achieving eighth place.